 Because of that, it’s our responsibility to care for the islands and the people who inhabit them.
 Please treat the land and the people with respect.
 This means, obviously, don’t litter.
 But it also means using reef-safe sunscreen, staying away from the local wildlife (turtles and monk seals) so they can rest, and respecting the locals and their wishes.

 Here’s an interesting video on what Hawaiians think about tourists, and how to be as respectful as possible of the land and its inhabitants:

 The single best thing we did for planning our trip to Kauai was buying the Ultimate Kauai Guidebook.

 If you do get the book (which I highly recommend), I suggest you also get the associated app.
-It has GPS coordinates for all the hikes that you can’t get on Google Maps, advanced filters for activities, and updated and accurate pricing of all the businesses.
+It has GPS coordinates for all the hikes that you can’t get on Google Maps, advanced filters for activities, and updated and accurate pricing for all of the businesses.

 Note: We do make a (very small) commission of about $0.50 if you buy the book.
 That’s not why we recommend it.
 It really is a great Kauai travel guide to help you plan your trip!

 Fun Facts About Kauai

 Kauai is home to one of the wettest places on Earth, Waialeale.
 This mountain area in the center of the island averages 450 inches of rain every year!
 Between all the rainfall and the fertile volcanic soil, Kauai is home to more than 1,360 native plant species.
 That’s why it’s referred to as the garden island.

 This tropical paradise was created by two volcanoes: Kilauea and Mauna Loa.
 Of all the Hawaiian islands, Kauai is the oldest island created in the Hawaiian island chain, formed an estimated 5 million years ago.
 It’s also the island where Jurassic Park (and many other movies) were filmed!